SebastianBathrick/SkimSkript/README.md

 ## What is SkimSkript?
 SkimSkript is an experimental interpreted language meant to explore different syntactical possibilities.
 It features flexible, forgiving syntax and enforced typing with runtime coercion, allowing users to write in C-style braces, Python-like keywords, or even code that is reminiscent of written English. <u>***SkimSkript adapts to the programmer — not the other way around.***</u>

 SkimSkript's <u>interpreter is entirely written from scratch</u> without the assistance of any third-party libraries, allowing for unique features not found in other interpreters.
 With support for multiple syntactic styles, programmers can experiment with reference parameters, recursion, and procedural logic without being boxed into rigid syntax rules or overwhelmed by interpreter/compiler errors.
-[You can read more about the interpreter's custom architecture here.](https://github.com/SebastianBathrick/SkimSkript/wiki/*-Architectural-Overview)

 #### ***[Click here to read the Wiki to see in-depth details.](https://github.com/SebastianBathrick/SkimSkript/wiki)***